nathansobo/treetop/trunk/doc/index.markdown

 I'd also like to thank:

 * Damon McCormick for several hours of pair programming.
-* Nick Kallen for constant, well-considered feedback, and a few hours of programming to boot.
+* Nick Kallen for lots of well-considered feedback and a few afternoons of programming.
+* Brian Takita for a night of pair programming.
 * Eliot Miranda for urging me rewrite as a compiler right away rather than putting it off.
 * Ryan Davis and Eric Hodel for hurting my code.
 * Dav Yaginuma for kicking me into action on my idea.